A Journey Through Emotional Abuse

 I became angry, not just for myself, but for them and their children.
-I knew that my loving God did not condone abuse of His daughters, and He was even less happy with church leaders who did nothing to help these suffering women.
+I knew that my loving God did not condone abuse of His children, and He was even less happy with church leaders who did nothing to help those suffering abuse.
 I thought back on all the years I had spent trying to understand what the Bible might be saying about abuse, and about a woman’s call to submit to her husband.
 Listening to sermons by pastors that had never studied abuse surely didn’t help me.

 The outcome of my work is A Journey through Emotional Abuse: From Bondage to Freedom.
 This book is most of all about hope.
-When I was living with my abuser, my main feeling was hopelessness.
+When I was living with my abuser, I felt hopeless.
 Because I thought I could never divorce my husband, and he refused to leave, I thought my only way to freedom was to die.
 But God didn’t leave me in my hopelessness.
 When I was finally ready to admit I was being abused, and was willing to take action, He came alongside me to free me from my bondage.

-Does this mean that the book will encourage every wife who reads this book to get a divorce?
+Does this mean that the book will encourage every spouse who reads this book to get a divorce?
 Not at all.
 Some abusive marriages CAN be saved, with the help of the Lord.
 But the victim will have to ACT.
-She cannot remain passive.
-If she does, her marriage won’t magically heal itself.
+S/he cannot remain passive.
+If so, the marriage won’t magically heal itself.
 Indeed, it will probably get worse over time.

 I invite you to check out the book by clicking here.
 You can read the first 4 chapters via Amazon.com.
-Most of all, I pray that the book will be a blessing to any woman who is being emotionally abused by someone who has promised to love and cherish her.
+Most of all, I pray that the book will be a blessing to any person who is being emotionally abused by someone who is supposed to care for and love them.
 Please know that God does not want you to suffer in this way.
 The God of the Universe loves you more than you could ever imagine, as it says in Ephesians 3:17b-19:

 And I pray that you, being rooted and established in love, may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.